 But the reciprocal is true of his statement as well.
-People or families can be thought of as their own little corporations.
-They are their own little business units that have income, expenses, and hope to operate at a profit.
+People or families can be thought of as their little corporations.
+They are their little business units that have income and expenses and hope to operate at a profit.

-In the middle of an emotional storm we forget to operate like that and our objective evaluation of our own situation just flies out the window.
+In the middle of an emotional storm, we forget to operate like that, and our objective evaluation of our situation flies out the window.

 American Airlines Goes Crazy

-Picture this, you go into the airport to check in for a flight.
-The person behind the counter can’t check you in.
-American Airlines just announced their last quarterly earnings and the person behind the counter is now hyperventilating.
-In fact all the counter employees are in a state of panic.
+Picture this; you go into the airport to check in for a flight.
+Unfortunately, the person behind the counter can’t check you in.
+American Airlines just announced its last quarterly earnings, and the person behind the counter is now hyperventilating.
+All the counter employees are in a state of panic.

-Some just don’t know what to do and are sending people over to Delta to check bags in others are paralyzed with fear, depressed and confused because the earnings report is down.
+Some don’t know what to do and send people to Delta to check bags others are paralyzed with fear, depressed and confused because the earnings report is down.

 You finally make it to the gate.
-The gate staff is so distracted they have no plan on how to board people, it’s a free-for-all, the flight attendants are not sure if they are going to fly and the pilots are on the phone with some airline relief company looking for an instant magic solution.
+But unfortunately, the gate staff is so distracted they have no plan on how to board people; it’s a free-for-all, the flight attendants are not sure if they are going to fly, and the pilots are on the phone with some airline relief company looking for an instant magic solution.

 Nobody is going anywhere.
 Not the airline, not the staff, and certainly not you.

-Clearly that’s a ridiculous example and you would never expect to see that situation in reality.
+That’s a ridiculous example, and you would never expect to see that situation in reality.

 And you want to know why you would not see that happen?
-It’s because the people at headquarters are carefully evaluating their options and making decisions about how to deal with the situation that are best for the airline.
-They will take action to prevent a situation like that and they will take action that will allow the airline to move forward instead of stranding all the future passengers.
+It’s because the people at headquarters are carefully evaluating their options and deciding how to deal with the best situation for the airline.
+So they will take action to prevent a situation like that, and they will take action that will allow the airline to move forward instead of stranding all future passengers.

-On November 29, 2011 American Airlines filed for bankruptcy protection to reorganize their debt so they could continue to operate and plan for a better future.
+On November 29, 2011, American Airlines filed for bankruptcy protection to reorganize its debt so it could continue to operate and plan for a better future.

 Stop Thinking Like You Are Drowning

-Ideally, when people run into trouble they would carefully and cautiously evaluate all of their options to dealing with their debt.
-Then they would identify their goals they want to achieve and weigh the pros and cons of each option to meet their goals.
+Ideally, when people run into trouble, they would carefully and cautiously evaluate all of their options for dealing with their debt.
+Then they would identify the goals they want to achieve and weigh the pros and cons of each option to meet their goals.

-American Airlines wanted to survive to continue operating as an airline and came to the decision they could do that utilizing the legal rights afforded to them under law to reorganize their debt.
+American Airlines wanted to survive to continue operating as an airline and came to the decision they could do that by utilizing the legal rights afforded to them to reorganize their debt.

-What if you looked at your situation and identified your goals were to get back to saving for retirement, building an emergency fund, and living within your means.
-Would it not then make rational and logical sense to pick the right solution to achieve those goals rather than emotionally reacting to some lesser priority goal, like not hurting your credit report, or avoiding bankruptcy.
+What if you looked at your situation and identified your goals: get back to saving for retirement, building an emergency fund, and living within your means?
+Would it not be rational and logical sense to pick the right solution to achieve those goals rather than emotionally reacting to some lesser priority goal, like not hurting your credit report or avoiding bankruptcy?

-When it comes to attacking your financial fire you need to look at your income, expenses, obligations, and goals and make clear and levelheaded decisions about what is the best plan for you that is not based on emotional decisions.
+When attacking your financial fire, you need to look at your income, expenses, obligations, and goals and make clear and levelheaded decisions about the best plan for you that are not based on emotional decisions.

 You Need to Think Like a Corporation

-Just like in the American Airlines case, the company weighed their options and decided to reorganize their debts to fit within their income, without sacrificing passenger safety, and did it in a way they would be able to be productive and operate moving forward.
+Like the American Airlines case, the company weighed its options and decided to reorganize its debts to fit its income without sacrificing passenger safety.
+Moreover, they did so in a way they could be productive and operate moving forward.

 To Get Out of Debt You Need to Think Like a Corporation. – Click to Tweet

-If you really want to get out of debt quickly, that’s the way you need to think.
+If you want to get out of debt quickly, that’s the way you need to think.

-To get out of debt you must change your mindset and stop thinking like an emotional hot mess and start holding your own boardroom meeting around your kitchen table.
+To get out of debt, you must change your mindset, stop thinking like an emotional hot mess, and start holding your boardroom meeting around your kitchen table.

 The GetOutOfDebt.org site is full of so much information that is free for you to read and study to educate yourself about how to get out of debt in a way that is best for you.
-Please, take the time to review the information, educate yourself, and then make a decision that best meets your family corporation needs and goals moving forward.
+So please, take the time to review the information, educate yourself, and then make a decision that best meets your family corporation’s needs and goals moving forward.

 You can use the free How to Get Out of Debt Calculator to review your options.

-Once you’ve done that and if you still have questions, just ask me for help.
+Once you’ve done that, and if you still have questions, ask me for help.
 I’ll gladly help you talk it through to see if your plan makes sense.